mbaumer/us_hep_funding/docs/_states/TX.md

 [Back to top](#top)
 ## TX-30 -- Rep. Eddie Bernice Johnson (D) -- [Wikipedia](https://en.wikipedia.org/wiki/TX-30)
 ### Committees
-Eddie Bernice Johnson is the #1 Republican on the House Committee on Science, Space, and Technology
+Eddie Bernice Johnson is the #1 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```